canyanio/rating-integration/docs/getting-started.md

 ## API

-The API component is the interface between the components and the database.
+The API component is the interface between the other components and the database.
-It is used by every component and it is interfaced with the message bus also.
+It is used by every component and it is also interfaced with the message bus.
 Obviously, it is also used for CRUD operations on the models being called from the client's IS or UI.

 <div class="mermaid">
 graph LR
-    C(Client) -->|Internet| API
+    C(Client) -->|HTTP| API
-    UI(UI) -->|Internet| API
+    UI(UI) -->|HTTP| API
     API --> MDB[MongoDB]
 </div>

 ## Engine

-The Engine gets the tasks via message bus and uses the API to gather further information needed for the calculations.
+The Engine fetches it's computational tasks via message bus and uses the API to gather further information needed for the calculations.
+Once the calculation is done the Engine responds via bus to the component that requested the task.